maryrosecook/closures-and-process-workshop/worksheet.md

 ## Workshop: 30 mins

 * Split into pairs.
-One person is the scientist, the other is the observer.
+One person is the investigator, the other is the observer.

-* The scientist pastes Code Sample 1 (below) into `investigate.js`.
+* The investigator pastes Code Sample 1 (below) into `investigate.js`.
 They try to answer the question in the comment.
 They investigate by writing and running code.

-* As the scientist investigates, they keep a written log.
+* As the investigator investigates, they keep a written log.
 Each log entry has this format:

-What I will do:
+What I did:
 Why:

 * The observer doesn't join in with the investigation.
-But If they don't understand what the scientist is doing or why they are doing something, they ask the scientist to write more detailed log entries.
+But If they don't understand what the investigator is doing or why they are doing something, they ask the investigator to write more detailed log entries.

-* When the scientist has an answer to the question in the comment, they explain it to the observer.
+* When the investigator has an answer to the question in the comment, they explain it to the observer.

-* If the observer isn't satisfied with the answer, they explain why and the scientist continues investigating.
+* If the observer isn't satisfied with the answer, they explain why and the investigator continues investigating.

 * Once the investigation is over, the pair swap roles and move onto the next code sample.